Gary’s Story: Varicoceles

 30 Minute Minimally Invasive Procedure Enables Man Suffering from Painful Varicoceles to Return to Active, Pain-Free Lifestyle

-Five years ago in 2009, at age 33, Gary S. began suffering from severe discomfort in his left testicle.
-“I wasn’t sure what the pain was from and I hate going to doctors, but I was in so much discomfort, I went to see a urologist in Tampa where I was living at that time”, said Gary.
-The urologist diagnosed Gary with a varicocele, a relatively common condition that affects approximately 10 percent of young men usually during the second or third decade of life.
+In 2009, at the age of 33, Gary S. began experiencing severe discomfort in his left testicle.
+Despite his reluctance to seek medical attention, the pain led him to consult a urologist in Tampa.
+The diagnosis revealed a varicocele, a relatively common condition affecting approximately 10 percent of young men, typically during their second or third decade of life.

-The urologist told Gary that his varicocele was not bad and that he should simply wear supportive underwear, take advil, and ice his testicles as needed.
-While there are surgical and minimally invasive procedures that can correct varicoceles, Gary was told it was not necessary in his case.
+The urologist advised Gary that his varicocele wasn’t severe and recommended supportive underwear, advil, and ice as needed, dismissing the need for surgical or minimally invasive procedures in his case.